kai-pischke/risk/interfaces/internal.md

 ```hs
 fortify :: Country -> Country -> Int -> GameState -> Maybe GameState
 ```
 Moves troops from one country to another.
 Countries must be neighbours and owned by the current player.
 Must be during the correct phase.
 Troops are sent from the first country to the second one.
 Should update phase to Reincorce and call nextTurn.
+Has to fortify 5 troops

 ```hs